 Though it can be intimidating for some, museums are actually a place of comfort and knowledge.
 You can trace back your history through paintings, and observe how we have evolved as a people through the use of symbolism in contemporary art.
 Share opinions, trivia, and learn a thing or two on a romantic night of art-viewing and interactive tours in your favourite museums.
 Meet people and engage in mindful discussions throughout the night!

 Their statement: “Join us for a special MoMA tradition, celebrating Valentine’s Day in one of New York’s most romantic settings.
 Upon arrival, enjoy a candlelit reception featuring wine and savory bites.
 Before embarking on a private group tour, you and your valentine will receive a sweet treat—all after the Museum has closed to the public.
-Led by a dynamic, engaging guide, you’ll encounter old loves and new favorites in our collection, including a visit to such current exhibitions as Constantin Brancusi Sculpture or The Value of Good Design.
+Led by a dynamic, engaging guide, you’ll encounter old loves and new favorites in our collection, including a visit to admire Kerstin Brätsch’s installation Fossil Psychics for Christa, commissioned on the occasion of MoMA’s 2019 reopening.
 You’ll be sure to impress your valentine with this unforgettable evening at MoMA.” – Check them out here.

 4. Listen to love poems at a poetry reading